APPLY NOW

 Public Road Training:

 Driving instruction is hands-on driving in various road conditions and situations.
 This includes driving on the interstate, city and country roads and grades.
-We have the rare opportunity to give our students real-world experience working with dispatchers, customers and delivering loads in various locations with different challenges to practice the techniques they learned in the classroom and on the range.
-Students will also learn the entering and exiting procedures of DOT scales.
+We have the rare opportunity to give our students real-world experience working with dispatchers, customers and delivering loads in various locations with different challenges to practice the techniques they learned in the classroom and on the range (i.e. loading/unloading, paperwork, entering and exiting procedures of DOT scales, etc).

 Admission Requirements: D.O.T.
 Physical, D.O.T.
 Drug Screen, Class D Idaho Driver's License